sgtsmall/VK2BV_repeater_config/README.md

 ## Additional Features

-VK2BV_repeater_config also has additional features not found in cwother better programs!.
+VK2BV_repeater_config also has additional features not found in other better programs!.

 * APRS entries for multiple countries or areas
 * WICEN simplex